Abdalrahman323/Linked-Candies-Simple-candy-crush-game-/README.md

 download it according to your OS
 read the first section of sfml tutorial to do that or search online ;
-# Enhancement
+# Enhancement you may do
- multithreading will improve it .
+ -multithreading will improve it .
   (i made it when  i don't know what's multithreading is.)
+-dynamic board ( input dimention from the user) -simulate the motion of the candies like (falling of the candies)
 # screenshots

 [![solarized dualmode](https://github.com/Abdalrahman323/candy-crush-game/blob/master/Screenshots/1.jpg)](screenshot1)